makerflow/cli/README.md

 #### Commands

-`makerflow tasks todo` - See a list of pending tasks like messages in Slack or pull requests from GitHub/Bitbucket.
+`makerflow tasks todo` - See a list of pending tasks like pull requests from GitHub/Bitbucket.

 `makerflow tasks done` - list notifications/pull requests and mark one or more tasks as done